 It’s clear that children want to be independent but still need support.
 A recent article from the website Next Avenue, How young adults feel about financial independence from their parents, provides an interesting perspective about the financial support that young adults believe they need and what parents are providing.
 Ultimately both sides feel conflicted about what is expected and what is appropriate.

 The extent to which parents decide to help their adult children financially of course depends on a wide array of factors.
-What’s alarming from a future success point of view, however, is that whether the money comes from mom and dad or elsewhere, many teens have no idea to handle money in their lives.
+What’s alarming from a future success point of view, however, is that whether the money comes from Mom and Dad or elsewhere, many teens have no idea how to handle money in their lives.

 Financial Knowledge Among Teens is Lacking

 I’ve spent considerable time at high schools in the last few years between mentorship programs and Birth2Work’s courses geared for teens.
 Here’s what I’ve observed about teens and their financial knowledge: